 Sub-Claims

 For some of the Auth Methods like JWT/OIDC, K8s, SAML, and LDAP that contain sub-claims or attribute-based access control (ABAC), also known as policy-based access control, as part of the given signed token, you can restrict the authorizations of the associated role to these specific claims or attributes.
-In other words, only clients whose token contains these sub-claims (in the case of JWT/OIDC) or attributes (in the case of SAML) will be allowed to access the rules defined in the role.
+In other words, only clients whose tokens contain these sub-claims (in the case of JWT/OIDC) or attributes (in the case of SAML) will be allowed to access the rules defined in the role.

-The sub-claims definition is in the structure of a map that contains keys that represent the field name of the sub-claims, and each key can contain several values so that the sub-claim must contain one of those values.
+The sub-claims definition is in the structure of a map that contains keys that represent the field name of the sub-claims, and each key can contain several values so the sub-claim must contain one of those values.
 The keys and values are case-sensitive.

 For example, assume sub-claims are set to: